Hello again!

 If the telephone rings, do not answer it

-Finally, we can change if in negative sentences for unless, that is, unless is the same as i
+Finally, we can change if in negative sentences for unless, that is, unless is the same as if not:

 If you do not come, we'll stay in